-An inquiry into the accident was held in March 1960.
+A departmental inquiry into the accident was held in March 1960 and the coroner’s inquest into the seven fatalities was held in June 1960.
 In March 1961, three men who were passengers on the train were awarded the Queen’s Commendation for Brave Conduct for “courage and resourcefulness” during the rescue effort: Lawrence Murray (posthumously), John Bennett and Alan Streeter.
 Amazingly, one person who responded to my Facebook post identified himself as a child on the train and his father as one of these bravery award recipients!

 A project in the making

 At the Bogantungan Historical Railway Museum you can view photographs and memorabilia relating to the 1960 Medway Creek (Bogantungan) rail accident.
 However, given Bogantungan’s location (off the Capricorn Highway, 367 km west of Rockhampton) and size (today just a handful of houses and the railway museum), few people go there and even fewer people have seen these materials.
 I wonder how many Queenslanders today know much, or anything at all, about the Bogantungan rail disaster.